lazarusmob/lazarusmob.github.io/README.md

 apps inside of Jekyll.
 If anybody knows about that, please drop me a line.

-Having trouble with Laz repos?
+Having trouble with Lazarus repos?
 [Contact support](https://github.com/lazarusmob/index/issues) and we’ll help you sort it out.